asztrikx/programming/Visual studio 2019.md

 - After `if`, `while`, `for`, `forr`, `struct`, `class` press `tab` twice
 # Debug
 [R] TODO
+# Bugs
-# Error List
+  - Error List
     - Error	MSB6006	"CL.exe" exited with code 2.
       - Check Output for real error message
     - No error message
       - Rebuild project
+  - Code hangs when cout called
+    - Press a key in console
+    - Rebuild project? (permanently solves)
 # Call Stack
 # Break point
 - If code does not stop at breakpoint/It repositions itself after run, then create a new project